 Anheuser Busch InBev, one of the five industry sponsors, pulled its $15 million in funding from the study last week, saying the controversy had undermined the trial’s credibility.

 The international study, a 10-year-long randomized clinical trial that aimed to recruit 7,800 participants at 16 sites around the world, is the kind of ambitious, broad-reaching scientific project that few agencies other than the NIH could attempt.

-The study was to examine the effects of alcohol on adults ages 50 and older who were at high risk for heart disease.
+Carried out under the auspices of the alcohol institute and led by Mukamal, the study was to examine the effects of alcohol on adults 50 and older who were at high risk for heart disease.
 Half were to be asked to consume a single serving of alcohol of their choice every day, while the other half were to abstain.

 The goal was to follow the two groups for six years on average to see if moderate drinkers have fewer heart attacks and strokes, and lower odds of death and diabetes.